-Nevertheless, when visiting BER Airport in Berlin, keep in mind that it is still a construction zone and even though everything is blocked with grids you should not enter the building!
+Nevertheless, when visiting BER Airport in Berlin, keep in mind that it is still a construction zone and as everything is blocked with grids you should definitely not enter the building!
 There are security and active workers, feel free to admire everything from outside but absolutely don’t try to climb somewhere over to grant access inside the building – stay safe!

 Address to visit BER Airport Berlin: Willy-Brandt-Platz or Johann-Junkers-Ring, 12529 Schönefeld, Germany